England’s Engineering Feats

 Today the London Underground, the world’s first subterranean rail network, celebrates its 150th birthday.
-The once unthinkable concept of ‘trains in drains’ is now a celebrated engineering marvel and one of the capital’s most recognisable icons, stretching more than 250 miles and carrying over one billion passengers every year.
+The once unthinkable concept of ‘trains in drains’ is now a celebrated engineering marvel and one of the capital’s most recognizable icons, stretching more than 250 miles and carrying over one billion passengers every year.
 But it’s not just the capital which lays claim to enviable engineering feats – up and down the country there’s a whole host of engineering achievements to marvel at.
 From the British Engineerium, which opens for sneak previews in Brighton this weekend, to the fastest car in the world on display in Coventry, VisitEngland takes a look at some of the best.

 The world’s oldest underground network, London

 Dating back to 1863, the London Underground is the world’s oldest underground network.
-On its first day of operation the Metropolitan line carried a total of 40,000 passengers from Paddington to Farringdon in the newly constructed tunnel via Edgware Road, Baker Street, Portland Road (now Great Portland Street), Gower Street (now Euston Square) and King’s Cross.
+On its first day of operation, the Metropolitan line carried a total of 40,000 passengers from Paddington to Farringdon in the newly constructed tunnel via Edgware Road, Baker Street, Portland Road (now Great Portland Street), Gower Street (now Euston Square) and King’s Cross.
 The train took 18 minutes to make the 3¾-mile journey.
 By 1880 the line was carrying 40 million passengers a year.
-A range of events and activities is planned to mark the anniversary, including a special exhibition at the London Transport Museum, commemorative stamps and coins, and a series of steam train runs.
+A range of events and activities is planned to mark the anniversary, including a special exhibition at the London Transport Museum, commemorative stamps, and coins, and a series of steam train runs.

 The British Engineerium, Brighton

 Steeped in history, the Grade II listed British Engineerium asserts itself as an impressive landmark in Brighton and Hove.
 The collection of Victorian bricked buildings and imposing chimney demands historical and architectural recognition.
-But inside this polychrome exterior is where the real action is: the restored Corliss steam engine and 1890s steam-powered fire engine stand proudly amongst an array of gleaming exhibits and nineteenth century engines.
+But inside this polychrome exterior is where the real action is: the restored Corliss steam engine and 1890s steam-powered fire engine stand proudly amongst an array of gleaming exhibits and nineteenth-century engines.
 Such grand equipment boasts of engineering mastery and the adjoining workshop indicates the Museum’s emphasis on craftsmanship and invention, breathing life back into British industry.
-The Engineerium is being renovated and is due to reopen later this year, however a series of Open Days run throughout the year, starting on 6 January.
+The Engineerium is being renovated and is due to reopen later this year, however, a series of Open Days run throughout the year, starting on 6 January.

 The steepest funicular railways in England, Hastings

 The East and West hill funiculars are superb examples of Victorian engineering, built to attract tourists and transport people to the glorious hills of Hastings.
 The West cliff railway, close to the ruins of Hastings Castle, was opened in 1891 and built by the Hastings Lift Company.
-A 363 ft. brick-lined tunnel was driven through a natural cave at an inclination of 1:3.
+A 363 feet brick-lined tunnel was driven through a natural cave at an inclination of 1:3.
 The 500 ft. journey to the top, taking in panoramic rooftop views of the Old Town squeezed between two hills, takes a few minutes and the original carriages are still in use today.
 The East hill funicular is the steepest of its kind in England.
-The water balance lift, at a gradient of 78 per cent, opened in 1902 – Coronation Day.
+The water balance lift, at a gradient of 78 percent, opened in 1902 – Coronation Day.
 Today it’s an electric operation and the carriages, new in 2010, are replica versions of the handsome mahogany-framed cars with oak strip flooring and arched roofs.
 A return ticket costs £2.50.

 The fastest car in the world, Coventry

-Thrust SCC is the current Land Speed Record-holiday car and is on permanent display at the Coventry Transport Musuem.
-The car was designed and built by an English team headed by the charismatic Richard Noble OBE, and was driven through the sound barrier by RAF Wing Commander Andy Green in 1997.
+Thrust SCC is the current Land Speed Record-holiday car and is on permanent display at the Coventry Transport Museum.
+The car was designed and built by an English team headed by the charismatic Richard Noble OBE and was driven through the sound barrier by RAF Wing Commander Andy Green in 1997.
 Visitors to the museum have the opportunity to experience the land speed record-breaking run for themselves, in the ThrustSSC simulator.
 This incredible feat of English engineering is still appreciated today: the same team is now in advanced stages of building a new car, ‘Bloodhound SSC’, which it is hoped will break the 1,000mph barrier.

 The oldest surviving turning shed in the world, Derby